CharlieDowns/home-assistant.io/source/_docs/installation/synology.markdown

 ---

 <p class="note warning">
 Synology only provides [Python 3.5.1](https://www.synology.com/en-global/dsm/packages/py3k), which is not compatible with Home Assistant 0.65.0 or later.
 Until Synology offer an updated version of Python, Home Assistant 0.64 is the most recent version that will be able to be installed.
 If you want to run newer Home Assistant versions, you will need to make a new Python 3 package, which will be detailed in this guide.
-Otherwise you can follow the instructions "[Using older Python 3 provided by Synology](#-linkable_title-using-older-python-3-provided-by-synology-)" way below of the document.
+Otherwise you can follow the instructions "[Using older Python 3 provided by Synology](#using-older-python-3-provided-by-synology)" at the bottom of this document.
 </p>

 There are 2 alternatives, when using Home Assistant on Synology NAS:
 1. Using Docker (Recommended)
 2. Directly running on DSM

 Option 1 is described on the [Docker installation page](/docs/installation/docker/#synology-nas), whereas Option 2 is described below.
 Our recommendation is to run Home Assistant on Docker (If available) or a Raspberri Pi, as the instructions written below are a bit involved.

 The following configuration has been tested on [Synology DS115j](https://www.synology.com/en-global/products/DS115j) running DSM 6.2.1-23824 Update 1.